quadrismegistus/llp/README.md

 	# Get the word tokens as a list
 	tokens = text.tokens

-	# Get the word counts as a dictionary (loads from JSON if available)
+	# Get the word counts as a dictionary (uses generated/downloaded JSON)
 	counts = text.freqs()

-	# Get a spacy text object (http://spacy.io)
-	text_spacy = text.spacy

-	# Get an NLTK text object
-	text_nltk = text.nltk
 ```